 - Google Calendar

-I’ve tried to synchronize my Outlook calendar with Google Calendar using Google’s own Google Calendar Sync.
+I’ve tried to synchronize my Outlook calendar with Google Calendar using Google’s own.
 But it didn’t synchronize all my events, and what about my tasks?

 I’m going to try out XTNDConnect PC to synchronize Outlook with Google Calendar and see how that works; I’ve already tried it synchronizing Outlook with Windows Mobile 6.1 but it duplicated everything!